NavidMia/MeasureMe/README.md

 #MeasureMe
-A quick 2-day hack companion app to an IoT length measurement sensor
+A quick 2-day hack companion app to an IoT length measurement sensor.
+The sensor uses a potentiometer and string to determine the length being measured and a particle photon posts the length.
+The app acts as a companion to read and save measurements.